-2.5 The following tests shall be offered at the CPC National Dressage Championships.

-Training Level Tests 1, 2 & 3 (EC) or Tests A, B & C (Cadora) Stable Management

-First Level Tests 1, 2 & 3 (EC) or Tests A, B & C (Cadora) Stable Management

-\\ Hosting region may decide to offer levels higher than the above and that may include FEI levels in addition to the above levels.
-In the case that those levels are offered, the following tests would be used for standard EC levels:

-Second Level Tests 1, 2 & 3 (EC) or Tests A, B & C (Cadora)

-Third Level Tests 1, 2 & 3 (EC) or Tests A, B & C (Cadora)

-Fourth Level Tests 1, 2 & 3 (EC) or Tests A, B & C (Cadora)

-2.6 Suggested schedule for the National Dressage Championships (in-person event) is as follows:

-Thursday: Arrival of competitors

-Friday morning: Competitors draw their horse and participate in a lesson / clinic with a respected clinician. \\ Horse Selection

-Committee must attend.

-Friday evening: Social event.

-Saturday morning: Presentation of first technical test horse for turnout

-Completion of first technical test on horse drawn.

-Saturday afternoon: Completion of second technical test on horse drawn

-Sunday morning: Completion of third technical test on the horse drawn.

-Sunday afternoon: Judging of Stable Management.
+- M C 2023 Loyalty Character Sportsmanship 2.5 The following tes ts shall be offered at the CPC National Dressage Championships.
+Training Level Tests 2 1, 2 & 3 (EC) or Tests A, B & C (Cadora) Stable Management First Level Tests 2 1, 2 & 3 (EC) or Tests A, B & C (Cadora) Stable Management Hosting region may decide to offer levels higher than the above and that may include FEI levels in addition to the above levels.
+In the case that those levels are offered, the following tests would be used for standard EC levels: Second Level Tests 1 , 2 & 3 (EC) or Tests A, B & C (Cadora) Third Level Tests 1 , 2 & 3 (EC) or Tests A, B & C (Cadora) Fourth Level Tests 1 , 2 & 3 (EC) or Tests A, B & C (Cadora) 2.6 Suggested sched follows: ule for tl he National Dressage Championships (in-person event) is as Thursday: Arrival of competitors Friday morning: Competitors draw their horse and participate in a lesson / clinic with a respected clinician.
+Horse Selection Committee must attend.
+Friday evening : Social event. , 5 Presentation of first technical test horse for turnout Completion of first technical test on horse drawn.
+Saturday after noon: Completion of second technical test or n horse drawn Sunday morning: Completion of third technical test on the horse drawn.
+Sunday afterno oon: Judging of Stable Management.
 Awarding of results.